-Final expense insurance is for those of you who are looking for smaller policies to cover final expenses or can’t get coverage through traditional life insurance products.
+Final expense insurance is for those of you who are looking for smaller policies to cover final expenses.

 You’re probably going to die with some debt to your name.
 Most people do.